ACORN Offers Online Training

 Senior Instructor Maria Bermudez

-J. Maria Bermudez, PhD, is an associate professor in the marriage and family therapy program in the Department of Human Development and Family Science at the University of Georgia.
-She is an AAMFT clinical fellow, approved supervisor, and licensed marriage and family therapist Her work is anchored in feminist-informed and culturally responsive approaches to therapy, research, and supervision.
+J. Maria Bermudez, PhD is an associate professor in the Marriage and Family Therapy program within the Department of Human Development and Family Science at the University of Georgia.
+She is an AAMFT clinical fellow, approved supervisor, and licensed marriage and family therapist, with scholarship grounded in feminist-informed and culturally responsive approaches to therapy, research, and supervision.
+She is co-author of Socioculturally Attuned Family Therapy.

 Instructor Cort Dorn-Medeiros

-Cort M. Dorn-Medeiros, PhD, LPC, CADC III is an Assistant Professor in the Professional Mental Health Counseling - Specialization in Addiction program and current Department Chair of the Counseling, Therapy, and School Psychology department at Lewis & Clark College in Portland, OR.
-Areas of specialization include substance use and process addictions, co-occurring disorders, integrated care, and motivational interviewing and motivational enhancement therapy.
-Dr. Dorn-Medeiros is a Licensed Professional Counselor and Certified Alcohol and Drug Counselor III in the state of Oregon.
-Dr. Dorn-Medeiros is a co-founder and program director of the Gaming and Tech in Excess (GATE) program at the Lewis & Clark Community Counseling Center.
-Dr. Dorn-Medeiros is published in a variety of academic outlets and most recently has published a book chapter on promoting technology safety and digital citizenship in school counseling.
+Cort M. Dorn-Medeiros, PhD, LPC, CADC III is assistant professor in the Professional Mental Health Counseling–Addiction specialization and department chair of Counseling, Therapy, and School Psychology at Lewis & Clark.
+His areas of specialization include substance use and process addictions, co-occurring disorders, integrated care, and motivational interviewing and enhancement therapies.
+Dr. Dorn-Medeiros is co-founder and program director of the Gaming and Tech in Excess (GATE) program at the Lewis & Clark Community Counseling Center.
+He has published in multiple academic outlets, including a recent book chapter on technology safety and digital citizenship in school counseling.

 Who Should Enroll?